Key Takeaways

 AI isn’t here to replace your analysts; it works best as a smart assistant that boosts their capabilities.
 The more feedback you provide, the better AI can identify relevant patterns by examining historical investigations, checking file hashes against threat intelligence feeds, and analyzing user authentication anomalies.

 Consider it an ongoing collaboration; combining AI’s ability to scale and process data with your human judgment and experience will build a stronger, more efficient SOC.
 Balance is key; let AI do repetitive work while you and your team focus on decision-making and strategic security efforts.
+For the full operating model, see our complete guide to AI SOC analysts.

 Conclusion